kide-vm/kide/lib/ast/README.md

 ### Ast

-The Ast (abstract syntax tree) is created by kide-reader gem and the classes defined there
+The Ast (abstract syntax tree) is created by salama-reader gem and the classes defined there

 ### Compiling